leb-kuchen/cosmic-ext-applet-emoji-selector/CONFIG.md

 If bits 8 to 28 are set, the skin tone is matched exactly.
 The 28th significant bit does not correspond to a skin tone.
 `NO_SKIN` is used to represent emojis without a skin tone, and `OTHER` is used for any future skin tones.
-Only the six most significant bits are modified by the application.
+By default only the six most significant bits are modified by the application.
 The three most significant bits must not be set.
-The default is `NO_SKIN | DEFAULT`.

 ```rs
 const DEFAULT = 1;